Repmak/Cipher-Program/README.md

 Ensure all libraries are installed.

-Note: Images are ony used to run on college computers, due to access restrictions when installing fonts.
+Note: Images are used to bypass restrictions on college computers when installing fonts.